Munich-Quantum-Software-Stack/QDMI/docs/rationale.md

 knows the device to forward the request to.

-This setup results in the following responsibilities for the components: The device must implement all functions defined by the QDMI \ref device/control.h "control" and \ref device/query.h "query" interface such that they can be called by the driver.
-Additionally, the device must implement the types for \ref QDMI_Site "sites", \ref QDMI_Operation "operations", and \ref QDMI_Job "jobs".
-Handles to those are passed to the driver and further to the clients to refer to the respective object.
+This setup results in the following responsibilities for the components: The device must implement all functions defined by the QDMI \ref device.h interface such that they can be called by the driver.
+Additionally, the device must implement the types for \ref QDMI_Site "sites", \ref QDMI_Operation "operations", \ref QDMI_Device_Job "device jobs", and \ref QDMI_Device_Session "device sessions".
+Handles to those are passed to the driver and, potentially, further to the clients to refer to the respective object.
 However, only the device knows the implementation of those; for the other components those handles are only opaque pointers.
-The implementation of those types can be used by the device to store information about the sites, operations, and jobs, respectively.
+The implementation of those types can be used by the device to store information about the sites, operations, jobs, and sessions, respectively.

 The driver must implement the \ref client.h "client" interface since it receives the calls by the client.
 Furthermore, the driver is responsible for the management of the devices.
 The devices for a